 The Greater Kruger is made up of the Kruger National Park and surrounding game reserves

 The Kruger National Park is one of Africa’s, and the world’s, most iconic safari destinations.
 Almost two million hectares in size, the park is home to a staggering diversity of plant and animal species.
-A multitude of habitat types gives rise to a an abundance of tree, reptile, mammal, fish and bird species.
+A multitude of habitat types gives rise to a an abundance of tree, reptile, mammal, fish, and bird species.
 Africa’s iconic Big 5 is one of the highlights of a trip to the Kruger, and its excellent road network and variety of accommodation types allow for an unforgettable safari experience.

 The best of the best in terms of safari destinations!
 The Sabi Sands, situated in South Arica‘s Kruger and Lowveld region, is one of Africa’s most popular game reserves for game viewing.
 Big 5 game viewing is almost unrivalled, and the highlight being that the usually elusive leopard is seen everyday.
 A range of luxury to super luxury lodges make up the accommodation in the Sabi Sands, allowing for a top end safari experience like no other.

 The Pafuri is found in the northern reaches of the Kruger National Park, and has several distinctions from the southern and central areas of the park.
 There are several species that can be seen in this part of the park that aren’t found in other areas.
-The area is a paradise for bird lovers, with over 400 species recorded and several very rare species found.
+The area is a paradise for bird lovers, with over 400 species recorded, and several very rare species found.
 Visitors to the Pafuri can expect to see spectacular geological formations, fever tree forests, and elephants herds grazing under baobab trees.
 The region is also less crowded than the southern and central parts of the park.

-The Klaserie shares an unfenced border with the Timbavati and with the Kruger National Park, and as such, wildlife species are able to roam freely across this massive landscape.
-The reserve is home to a plethora of animal and plant species, with the Big 5 present.
+The Klaserie shares an unfenced border with Timbavati and the Kruger National Park, and as such, wildlife species are able to roam freely across this massive landscape.
+The reserve is home to a plethora of animal and plant species, with the Big 5 also present.
 Lucky visitors may get to see a rare white lion.
 The Klaserie River flows through the area and attracts wildlife to its banks.
 The reserve enjoys a low density of game vehicles and lodges, meaning that visitors will get to enjoy a less crowded safari experience.